Abu Dhabi Trip Guide: Explore Culture and Modern Landmarks

 FAQs

-The cooler months between November and March are generally preferred due to moderate temperatures suitable for outdoor exploration.
+The cooler months from November to March are generally preferred for outdoor activities.

 Conclusion